jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

 #.
 Find the useful region of the peak (constant |Rg|/MW), and send the buffer and sample
     data to the main plot.
 Carry out the standard |Rg| and MW analysis on the subtracted scattering profile.
 For BSA, we expect |Rg| ~28 Å and MW ~66 kDa.

-    *   *Try:* As with the previous sample, take a few smaller regions along the peak and see if the subtracted scattering profile varies.

 #.
 In the Series control tab, right click on the name of BSA curve in the list.
 Select export
     data and save it in an appropriate location.
 This will save a CSV file with the frame